carpentries-lab/metagenomics-workshop/setup.md

 # Overview

 This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
-With the exception of a spreadsheet program, all of the software and data used in the workshop are hosted on an Amazon
+With the exception of a spreadsheet program, all of the command line software and data used in the workshop are hosted on an Amazon
 Machine Image (AMI).
 Please follow the instructions below to prepare your computer for the workshop:

-- Required additional software + Option A
-**OR**
-- Required additional software + Option B

-## Required additional software
+## Required  software

 This lesson requires a working spreadsheet program.
 If you don't have a spreadsheet program already, you can use LibreOffice.
 It's a free, open source spreadsheet program.
 Directions to install are included for each Windows, Mac OS X, and Linux systems below.
 For Windows, you will also need to install Git Bash, PuTTY, or the Ubuntu Subsystem.

 > ## Windows
-> - Install LibreOffice by going to [the installation page](https://www.libreoffice.org/download/libreoffice-fresh/).
-The version for Windows should automatically be selected.
-Click Download Version X.X.X (whichever is the most recent version).
-You will go to a page that asks about a donation, but you don't need to make one.
-Your download should begin automatically.
-> - Once the installer is downloaded, double click on it and LibreOffice should install.
 > - Download the [Git for Windows installer](https://git-for-windows.github.io/).
 Run the installer and follow the steps below:
 >   + Click on "Next" four times (two times if you've previously installed Git).
 You don't need to change anything in the Information, location, components, and start menu screens.
 >   + Select "Use the nano editor by default" and click on "Next".